MartinPankraz/ABAP-Developer-Day/student/quest5.md

 ![Ask for Number](Quest5/AskForNumber.jpg)

 2) Select the "Prompt for a number" step and click on "Add alternative" to add a question, e.g. "What order ID are you looking for?"
+>> Note: You might  need to Close the Chat window again.

 ![Ask for Number](Quest5/EnterQuestion.jpg)
 ![Ask for Number](Quest5/EnterText.jpg)